 Get a deep dive experience on Anomaly Detection in the workshop module here.

-Now click on the create alarm button (🔔) which will take you to the screen similar to the one below
+This should take you to a screen similar to the one below.

 Notice that the

 Anomaly detection option is selected.
 Under

 Whenever pod_memory_utilization is... you can select any of the 3 options presented there.